MilheiroSantos/blog-terratest-example/README.md

 # blog-terratest-example
-A starter template for running Terraform and Terratest in Azure
+A starter template for running Terraform and Terratest in Azure.

 ## How to run the example